sverweij/dependency-cruiser/doc/options-reference.md

 #### `mainFields`

 A list of main fields in manifests (package.json-s).
+By default this is the `main` field only, but there are a few situations where you want to expand that list

+- If you use packages that use a different field to indicate the main file (e.g. `module` or `browser`). `module` is especially interesting if you use ES modules and want to have dependency-cruiser resolve to the ESM version.
+As you might still want the 'main' field to be used as a fallback (as quite a lot of external packages will still be commonjs ), you would specify `['module', 'main']` here.
-Typically you'd want to keep leave this this on its default (`['main']`) , but if you e.g. use external packages that only expose types, and you still want references to these types to be resolved you could expand this to `['main', 'types']`.
+- If you use external packages that only expose types which only do that via 'types' and/ or 'typings' fields (instead of in exportFields) and you still want references to these types to be resolved, you can expand the array to `['main', 'types', 'typings']`

+Dependency-cruiser's `--init` scaffolding will automatically add the `types` and `typing` fields to the `mainFields` array.
+As of version 14.1.0 it will add the `module` field to the `mainFields` array if it detects the current module is of type `module`.

 #### `mainFiles`